cpkb-bluezoo/gumdrop/README.md

 parsing of requests and responses.
 The size of the thread pool can be configured and is always independent of the main server I/O processing loop.

+There is an example file-based HTTP connector included in the project, you can just point it at a directory.

 The servlet container is a slightly special case because servlets use an InputStream to read request body data instead of having it being delivered them in an event-based fashion.
 So the servlet connector additionally manages